 Perhaps the most interesting finding came through research of Olympians with longer than average career spans.
 While most of us would believe great athletes are simply born with a natural desire to excel — often their will to win is nurtured consciously with manual effort.
 Trainers and coaches will purposefully orchestrate goal sessions, detailed visualizations and other daily practices to artificially grow their athletes’ “hunger” for excellence.

-Consider, for example, Chusovitina, the 41 year-old Uzbek gymnast who competed in a record-breaking seventh consecutive Olympiad at Rio.
+Consider, for example, Chusovitina, the 48-year-old Uzbek gymnast who competed in a record-breaking eighth consecutive Olympiad at Tokyo 2020.
 As her career progressed, she has devoted an increasing segment of her daily training regimen to “visualization” and “mental preparation”.
+Chusovitina has recently resumed training with the goal of qualifying for her ninth Olympics in Paris 2024.
+Despite missing out on qualification at several World Cup events and facing an uphill battle at the Asian Gymnastics Championships, she remains determined.
 As Chusovitina’s coach summarized to ESPN, “While maintaining the physical strength and ability for the sport is hard enough, it’s keeping the passion alive for so many years that is the hardest…”

 The practice of manually building will power actually begins much earlier in Olympic athletes’ careers.
 Below is Phelps’ list of goals and target times for various strokes — at just eight years of age.
 At his coach’s instruction, Michael would post the lists on his fridge to ensure he saw it daily…

-Similarly, Phelps kept a disparaging quote from rival swimmer Ian Thorpe inside his locker for daily motivation:
+Similarly, Phelps kept a disparaging quote from rival swimmer Ian Thorpe in his locker for daily motivation:

 Lesson #4: They’re Also Human